-- A. when advisors or other faculty members request to review the continued eligibility of a student; - B. when the grades of a student warrant such a review (consistent failing grades, a failure to make normal progress); Transition Point Two (interdisciplinary, specialty, clinical, and professional coursework); - When the student makes application for student teaching; Transition Point Three (student teaching); - D. when the supervising teacher, the school principal, or the director of student teaching indicates unsatisfactory progress in student teaching; Transition Point Three. - E. Final review of program; Transition Point Four (graduation and licensure).
+- A. when advisors or other faculty members request to review the continued eligibility of a student; - When advisors, faculty, or host school personnel recognize continual disposition related infractions by a teacher candidate; - C. when the grades of a teacher candidate warrant such a review (consistent failing grades, a failure to make normal progress); Transition Point Two (interdisciplinary, specialty, clinical, and professional coursework); - D. when the student makes application for Residency I; Transition Point Three (Residency I and II); - E. when the supervising teacher, the school principal, or the director of student teaching indicates unsatisfactory progress in Residency I or student teaching (Residency II); Transition Point Three. - F. Final review of program; Transition Point Four (graduation and licensure).